squadbase/streamlit_examples/README.md

 > **Tip:** Because each app lives in its own directory, you can deploy them as separate projects or combine them under a single multi‑page Streamlit app.

-## License

-This repository is released under the **MIT License**.
-Each sub‑project retains the original licence specified by its upstream source.

 ## Acknowledgements

 The initial set of apps was forked from examples created by the Business‑Science team (see upstream links above).
 We appreciate their work for offering a solid foundation to showcase AI‑assisted data workflows with Streamlit.